riveted

 ‘Jack, do you want to get well?’

 There’s another reason I think Jesus asked this question.
-Because it’s what Jesus wanted.
+It's what He wanted.
+He wants my healing more than I do.

 Picture